yaseenmustapha/Tallwood-Virtual-Tour/README.md

 # Tallwood-Virtual-Tour
-Unity application to detect moisture in a real-time walkthrough of the UBC Tallwood House.
+Unity application to view real-time sensor data in a walkthrough of the Tallwood House at the University of British Columbia.
 Worked on in conjunction with UBC ECE.

 Check releases to try it out.